M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio/index.md

 ## VAF 2.1

-The second version of the Vault Application Framework was released in late-2019, and can be used to create applications for M-Files 19.9 upwards.
+The third version of the Vault Application Framework was released in late 2019, and can be used to create applications for M-Files 19.9 upwards.
 A [detailed walkthrough shows how to use the VAF 2.1 template](VAF2.1).

 Note that the VAF 2.1 Visual Studio template is part of the `M-Files Online Visual Studio template package`.
 Currently this is available to partners from the Partner Portal.
 {:.note}